-35. The Bulgarian flag consists three colors: white, green and red, laid horizontally from top to bottom.
-The white is a symbol of hope, the green is a symbol for the wonderful nature, and the red is a symbol of the blood soaked into our lands.
+35. The Bulgarian flag consists of three colours: white, green and red, laid horizontally from top to bottom.
+The white is a symbol of hope, the green is a symbol of wonderful nature, and the red is a symbol of the blood-soaked into our lands.

 36. For more than 700 years, Bulgaria was twice its current size, reaching three seas – the Aegean, Adriatic and Black sea.

 37. There are 142 resorts in Bulgaria – 26 marine resorts, 56 mountain resorts, and 58 balneological resorts.

 38. There are 9 UNESCO sites in Bulgaria.
 7 cultural sites (Rila Monastery, Boyana Church, Ancient City of Nessebar, Thracian Tomb of Kazanlak, Madara Rider and the Rock-Hewn Churches of Ivanovo) and 2 natural sites (Pirin National Park and Srebarna Nature Reserve).